List of criminal organizations in DC Comics: Les Mille Yeux

 Les Mille Yeux, "The Thousand Eyes", was a major international crime cartel involved in drugs, arms smuggling, and political blackmail.
 The Phantom Lady fought and blinded their Washington, D.C. leader, Edwin Guerrehart.
 Their first appearance was in Action Comics Weekly #636.
 Les Mille Yeux later hired Colonel Computron to kidnap Starman.

-Leviathan

-Leviathan is an organization founded by Talia al Ghul upon leaving her father Ra's al Ghul's League of Assassins.
-Leviathan's liturgy is staunchly anti-capitalist, and seeks to dismantle society and impose itself as the leaders of a new way.
-The organization has served as a threat to Batman Incorporated.

 Littleville Gang

-Creating a tourist attraction for Littleville, the gang of Fisherman, Baron Tyrano, Lamplighter, Strobe, and the Terrible Trio performed mock crimes for entertainment (The Key is also shown but not as part of the gang).
+Creating a tourist attraction for Littleville, the gang of Fisherman, Baron Tyrano, Lamplighter, Strobe, and the Terrible Trio performed mock crimes for entertainment.

 Locus

 Locus is an international group of criminal scientists which conspired with the Appellaxian aliens to take over the world.
 Locus placed members of the Doom Patrol, Justice Society of America, and Justice League into special internment camps and stole their limbs in order to create perfect bodies for themselves.
 They first appeared in JLA: Year One #1 (January 1998).

 Loki's army

 Fighting the Norse Gods at Ragnarök, Loki's army faced an amalgamation of the gods and Justice Society of America due to the machinations of Adolf Hitler.
 The evil forces included Fenrir, Garm, the Midgard Serpent, and Surtur.